 That being said, if you can make biscuits, then you can make scones.

-Scone dough is made from simple ingredients that you probably keep your pantry stocked up on.
+Scone dough is made from simple ingredients that you probably keep your pantry stocked with.
 So, you can have a batch of scones turned out dangerously fast.

 The one difference we take between making biscuits and making scones is that for scones, we use our hands to massage the butter into the dry ingredients.
 Doing this creates a fine, sandy consistency that helps give the scones their classic texture.
 (For biscuits we cut the butter into the dry ingredients, which leaves larger chunks of butter in-tact, creating those tasty, buttery layers.)